conradludgate/nommy/README.md

-# parser-proc-macro
+# nommy
-Inspired by LALRPOP, a proc-macro based parser generator
+Inspired by LALRPOP and nom, a proc-macro based parser generator